SNOMED-Documents/snomed-editorial-guide/fully-specified-name.md

   * Advise the submitter of changes and confirm that they are acceptable.
   * Check for existing concepts with the same FSN; the term may be added as a preferred term or synonym.

+Changes to existing SNOMED CT concepts do not necessitate notifying the original submitter.